-With high fuel economy ratings and plenty of passenger space, test drivers say that the 2012 Chevrolet Equinox is a great choice for shoppers looking for a practical family SUV.
+With high fuel economy ratings and plenty of passenger space, reviewers say that the 2012 Chevrolet Equinox is a great choice for shoppers looking for a practical family SUV.

 These strengths, as well as the Equinox’s long powertrain warranty and outstanding safety scores from the Insurance Institute for Highway Safety, make it our 2012 Best Affordable Compact SUV with 2 Rows for the Money.

 With such a strong resume, the automotive press thinks the 2012 Chevrolet Equinox is one of the best options for families who need a compact SUV with good gas mileage and great interior space.